OPINION AND ORDER

 4. Against Public Policy of Forum

-The Supreme Court has said that "[a] contractual choice-of-forum clause should be held unenforceable if enforcement would contravene a strong public policy of the forum in which suit is brought, whether declared by statute or by judicial decision."
-Bremen, 407 U.S. at 18, 92 S. Ct.
-1907.
-It is clear, from Second Circuit precedent, however, that far from being against public policy in this Court's jurisdiction, forum selection clauses are considered "presumptively valid."
-Roby, 996 F.2d at 1363.
-Thus, the fourth factor of the test for reasonableness is also resolved in Defendant's favor.
+The Supreme Court has said that “[a] contractual choice-of-forum clause should be held unenforceable if enforcement would contravene a strong public policy of the forum in which suit is brought, whether declared by statute or by judicial decision.”

-5. Conflict with Anti-Trust Laws
+5. Conñict with Anti-Trust Laws

-Similarly, here, Plaintiff has made no showing that a federal court in California would be less likely to give credence to his claims than a court in New York, nor has he shown that the forum selection clause at issue in this case tends to subvert the purpose of federal antitrust enforcement.
+Similarly, here, Plaintiff has made no showing that a federal court in California wоuld be less likely to give credence to his claims than a court in New York, nor has he shown that the forum selection clause at issue in this case tends to subvert the purpose of federal antitrust enforcement.

 D. Plaintiffs’ Cross Motion to Transfer

-Even if Defendant's allegation is true, it is immaterial.
-Courts dismissing for improper venue can transfer a complaint without motion from either party "in the interest of justice."
+Even if Defendant’s allegation is true, it is immaterial.
+Courts dismissing for improper venue can transfer a complaint without motion from either party “in the interest of justice.”
 28 U.S.C. § 1406(a).
-The Second Circuit has stated that "[c]ourts enjoy considerable discretion when deciding whether to transfer a case in the interests of justice."
-Daniel v. *498 American Bd. of Emergency Medicine, 428 F.3d 408, 435 (2d Cir.2005).
-However, a court should not "waste judicial resources by transferring a case that is clearly doomed."
-Id. at 436 (quoting Phillips v.
-Seiter, 173 F.3d 609, 610 (7th Cir.
-1999)).
-Though it does appear that Plaintiff's claims will be difficult to sustain, it does not appear that they are "clearly doomed."
-Thus, the dispute is hereby transferred to the Northern District of California at San Jose, which is in Santa Clara County, the forum selected by the contract.
+The Second Circuit has stated that “[c]ourts enjoy considerable discretion when deciding whether to transfer a case in the interests of justice.”

 IT IS SO ORDERED.

-[1] Defendant produced a printout from its AdWords website, which made quite clear that the bidding process for keywords was not a typical auction, and that the awarding of key Words was based on an examination of the relevance of the chosen word to the advertiser's website, the advertiser's click through rate, and several other factors.
+.
+Defendant produced a printout from its Ad-Words website, which made quite clear that the bidding process for keywords was not a typical auction, and that the awarding of keywords was based on an examination of the relevance of the chosen word to the advertiser’s website, the advertiser's click through rate, and several other factors.
 (See Ciarelli Decl. at Ex.
 B.) Thus, it does not appear that Plaintiff was misled, by the suggestion that he was entering a typical auction, into doing business with Defendant.

-[2] A definitive ruling on Defendant's 12(b)(6) motion would similarly fail to meet Plaintiff's time table given the multiple claims he has asserted and his desire to amend his complaint for a second time.
+.
+A definitive ruling on Defendant's 12(b)(6) motion would similarly fail to meet Plaintiff's time table given the multiple claims he has asserted and his desire to ■ amend his complaint for a second time.
 (See Letter of September 18, 2006 (requesting leave to file a second amendment).)